Incognito/rumprun_wiki_wiki/Info:-Remaining-issues-for-"OS-less"-rump-kernels.md

-This page documents issues when wanting to run applications on top of a rump kernel without access to a standard OS features.
-Examples of encompassed scenarios are [rumprun](http://repo.rumpkernel.org/rumprun/) and [rumpuser-xen](https://github.com/rumpkernel/rumpuser-xen/).
+This page documents issues when wanting to run applications on top of a standalone rump kernel, e.g. [rumprun](http://repo.rumpkernel.org/rumprun/) and [rumpuser-xen](https://github.com/rumpkernel/rumpuser-xen/) scenarios.

 ## building